akua21/Midpoint/README.md

 # Midpoint
-Exercise to find the midpoint of a series of points found in an input file
+Exercise to find the midpoint of a series of points found in an input file using *Python*

 A graphic that shows all these points is generated, the red one is the midpoint